mcpython4-coding/Documentation/mcpython/datagen/Configuration.md

             will create an new mcpython.datagen.RecipeGenerator.ShapelessRecipeGenerator create with these config object
             :param name: the name to generate under; used for the path-formatter

+        function one_to_one(self, name: str, i, o)

+            simple way to create an shapeless recipe with only one input and one output
+            :param name: the name to generate under; used for the path-formatter
+            :param i: the input
+            :param o: the output

         function smelting_recipe(self, *args, **kwargs)